baby-got-stack/odin-recipes/README.md

 # odin-recipes
 Basic recipe app from the Odin Project.
-Beginner HTML skills exercised and honed.
+Basic HTML and CSS skills exercised and developed.